-The importance of preparation
+The Importance of Preparation

 First, the preparation to any coating project starts by disinfecting the surfaces.
 By disinfecting we are referring to cleaning any dirt, mildew, or algae that has been trapped between the edges or on the flat surfaces.

-Sanding methods prior to staining
+Sanding methods prior to natural staining

-Once we finished sanding the surfaces with 100 grid sand paper and finished with smooth 140 grid sandpaper, we washed or blew away any loose debris.
-The most fun part of a project is applying the stain to the clean surface and seeing the true color of the wood emerging.
+Once we finished the two-step sanding process, we then washed or blew away any loose debris.
+Finally, we came the most fun part of the project: applying the stain to the clean surface and seeing the true color of the wood emerging.

 At AZ Painting, we know that some homes don’t need a new coat of paint.
 The true colors of the beautiful wood below can shine through using our natural staining services.
 Contact us today to learn more about how you can beautify the wood in your home.